Producing Reports With Quarto

 Including parameters in a Quarto document (or R Markdown, which follows the same syntax) can be done by adding the params field to they YAML header.
 This field can hold a list of multiple parameters.

-For example, imagine we want to analyse the life expectancy of different countries, using the gapminder dataset, but we want a separate report for each country.
-To achieve this, we set the YAML header for our Quarto document as follows:
+For example, imagine we want to analyse the resistance distribution using the our AMR_data_clean_1st dataset, but we want a separate report for each antibiotic.
+To achieve this, we set the YAML header for our Quarto document, so if we wanted to calculate the resistance distribution for Ciprofloxacin, we would do as follows:

 YAML